-Updating e-Diagtools
+Updating e-DiagTools

-You can download the latest version of e-Diagtools from the HP Notebook web site (see page vi).
+You can download the latest version of e-DiagTools from the HP Notebook Web site (see page vi).
 Follow the instructions included with the new version.

-Running e-Diagtools
+Running e-DiagTools

-- 1. Restart the notebook. - 2.
+- 1. Restart the notebook: click Start, Turn Off Computer, Restart. - 2.
 When the HP logo appears, press F10 to start the diagnostic test. - 3.
-When the menu appears, press Enter to run e-DiagTools. - 4.
-The first time you run the program, you are prompted to select the language for the program. - 5.
-Press F2 to proceed with the basic tests.
+When the menu appears, press F2 to run e-DiagTools.

+The first time you run the program, you are prompted to select the language for the program.